harveyb14/landing-page/README.md

-# Landing Page - Web Page Project
+# Webpage Project: Landing Page

 Create a webpage entirely from an external design.
 Course: The Odin Project - Foundations